YMC-William/YMC-SDK-Documentation/YMC_Analytics_API.md

 Events describe things that happen in your game, usually as the result of user interaction; for example, when a player conquered a level, or purchased some equipment, you can send an event to record the incident.

 ### Common Attributes
-All Events are of standard JSON objects and should have the following attributes at least (thus a "minimal" Event):
+All Events are standard JSON objects and should at least have the following attributes(thus a "minimal" Event):

 	{
     "event" : <Event Name>,